Department of Chemistry (GRAD)

 CHEM 420.
 Introduction to Polymers.
 3 Credits.

 Chemical structure and nomenclature of macromolecules, synthesis of polymers, characteristic polymer properties.
+Previously offered as APPL 420.

 Rules & Requirements

-Requisites: Prerequisite, CHEM 261 or 261H; pre- or corequisites, CHEM 262 or 262H, and 262L or 263L.
+Requisites: Prerequisite, CHEM 261 or 261H; Pre- or corequisites, CHEM 262 or 262H, and 262L or 263L.

 Grading Status: Letter grade.